Tropico 2: Pirate Cove: Origins

 After PopTop Software completed the original Tropico, its president Phil Steinmeyer was uninterested in developing further games in the series.
 However, the game's publisher, Take-Two Interactive, requested an expansion pack to capitalize on Tropicos success.
 Steinmeyer explained that he "really wanted to work with" Frog City Software on the project and approached the studio in 2001, but it was unavailable due to scheduling conflicts.
 During their talks, the possibility of Frog City's developing Tropico 2 arose instead, and PopTop requested a design pitch from the company in September.

 According to Steinmeyer, the teams agreed that "there just wasn't enough material" to develop a second "Castro-style game", and so Frog City began to consider alternative settings.
-Eventually, the company's Mark Falange suggested a piracy theme, of which Frog City, Steinmeyer and Take-Two Interactive all approved.
+Eventually, the company's Mark Palange suggested a piracy theme, of which Frog City, Steinmeyer and Take-Two Interactive all approved.
 Frog City's president, Rachel Bernstein, considered the game's approach "a fresh angle" on piracy in games, compared to earlier projects like Sid Meier's Pirates!
 Tropico 2 entered development shortly thereafter.